 The ES Department Chair serves as the Program Director.
-He or she is responsible for all administrative tasks not otherwise delegated by the Rules of Governance or assigned to the Graduate Advisor.
-In consultation with the Graduate Advisor, he or she appoints all members of the Graduate Education Committee.
+The Chair is responsible for all administrative tasks not otherwise delegated by the Rules of Governance or assigned to the Graduate Advisor.
+In consultation with the Graduate Advisor, the Chair appoints all members of the Graduate Education Committee.